0x6D70/rawk/syntax.md

 }
 ```

-In this case the ``!`` marks a function that is built-in into the interpreter.
+In this case the ``!`` marks a function that is built into the interpreter.

 ## Typing

-Rawk uses static typing, therefore every variable has to be a certain type at declaration.
+Rawk uses static typing, therefore every variable has to have a certain type at declaration.
 The type can't change at runtime.

 Possible types:
  * String: "test"